kushaldas/pym/docs/datastructure.rst

     kart_ uses Debian
     parthan uses Ubuntu

+For Python 3.7 dictionaries maintain the insertion order of the items.
+While looping over *items()* method, you will get the key/value combination based on the insertion order of those items.

 Many times it happens that we want to add more data to a value in a dictionary and if the key does not exists then we add some default value.
 You can do this efficiently using *dict.setdefault(key, default)*.
 ::